Number of ICE detainees in solitary rises during Trump administration

 The previous stories by NBC News and its partners documented a range of questionable practices, including how dozens of detainees were put in solitary confinement simply because they suffered from physical disabilities and needed a prosthetic leg, a cane or a wheelchair.

-Blumenthal has separately called for Senate hearings.
-Two other Democratic senators, Elizabeth Warren and Cory Booker — both presidential contenders — have also raised concerns.
+Blumenthal has called for Senate hearings.
+Two other Democratic senators, Elizabeth Warren of Massachusetts and Cory Booker of New Jersey — both presidential contenders — have also raised concerns.
 Warren has asked ICE a series of questions while Booker, a member of the Senate Judiciary Committee, which oversees ICE, has also called for hearings.

 The earlier reporting by NBC News and its partners was based on ICE documents and data obtained through Freedom of Information requests.
 The POGO report released Wednesday adds data up through May 4, 2018, also obtained through FOIA.